 Minions serve two main purposes.
 First, dealing the killing blow on an enemy minion (also known as last hitting) gives gold.
 The first skill players will want to learn is how to consistently last hit minions.
 Remember, the minions will attack each other, so you have to understand your damage potential and sync your attacks with your allies.

-Laning can be extremely complex, and the best players know how to manipulate minion behavior expertly while last hitting (also known as farming).
+To start, work on last-hitting, or framing, minions with auto attacks by right-clicking on the minion just before it’s about to die.
+Laning can be extremely complex, and the best players know how to manipulate minion behavior expertly while last hitting and attacking enemy champions.
 Strong laning skills are revered in the League community.
-Self-sufficient laners know how to draw attention without dying, freeing their teammates to play more aggressively.
+The best laners know how to draw attention without dying, freeing their teammates to play more aggressively.

 But as fun as laning can be, the phase generally ends when one or more turrets are destroyed.
 That opens the map for some real fun: Team fights.